Take Charge of Snow Removal with an Electric Snow Blower

 A variety of plug-in and battery-powered options are available for small and large areas.

-Winter is just around the corner.
+Winter is here!
 In Wisconsin, that means the snow is flying and piling onto driveways and sidewalks.
 Electric snow blowers are a cost-effective alternative to gas-powered models, along with the benefits of being cleaner, quieter and lighter.

 Clean and cost-effective

 The average 15-amp snow blower costs about $10 per year to operate.
 There are a variety of models available to order online and to buy where traditional snow blowers are sold.
 Electric models are comparable, or sometimes lower, in cost to gas models and cost less to maintain with no need to purchase gas or oil.

 Easy to start, easy to maintain